xcsf-dev/xcsf/README.md

 XCSF learning classifier system for function approximation.

-The parameter XCSF_EXPONENT sets the number of polynomial exponents used for computing the prediction; e.g., 1 = linear, 2 = quadratic, 3 = cubic, etc.
-Updates are performed with the modified delta update (also known as the Widrow-Hoff or least mean squares update).
-Quadratic Recursive Least Squares (RLS) computed prediction can be enabled by compiling with RLS=1 (in this case XCSF_EXPONENT is ignored.)
+Linear or quadratic (if compiled with QUADRATIC=1) computed prediction, updated with the modified delta update (also known as the Widrow-Hoff or least mean squares update.)
+Quadratic recursive least squares (RLS) computed prediction can be enabled by compiling with RLS=1.

 Conditions are represented as either real-valued intervals as in the original XCSF, or as MLP neural networks if compiled with NEURAL=1.